235u/proposals/StockChart/README.md

 Ehm, it's not OK, I suppose (also depending on other answers, your response times, infrastructure, and code base quality), if you are asking me to agree on a $10 project (fixed-price, to be paid at the end, by project; covered by the Upwork fixed-price protection), promising more ("agreed amount + bonus") at the end.
 Please correct me If I am wrong.

 "Fully tested code" tested by you?
-Automated "front-end" testing (charts especially) is not "simple/straightforward".
+(Automated "front-end" testing, and charts especially, is not that "simple/straightforward".)

 How do you expect the code to be delivered (version control)?